 This is a first course in a yearlong sequence designed for Mathematics majors.
-The topics include the algebra of sets, probability in finite sample spaces, random variables and probability functions, including the mean, variance, and joint probability functions, the binomial distribution, and applications.
-Corequisite: MAT 221
+The topics include the algebra of sets, probability in finite sample spaces, random variables and

 MAT 342 Mathematical Statistics II

 This is the second course in a yearlong sequence designed for Mathematics majors.
 The topics include distribution of random variables, conditional probability and stochastic independence, special distributions including the t and F distributions, moment generating techniques, limiting distributions, and the central limit theorem.
 Prerequisite: MAT 341, minimum grade C